 Postal vote staff

 Staff are employed to issue and open postal votes.
-This usually takes place during the day time only in the fortnight before polling day.
+This usually takes place during in the fortnight before polling day.

 Information for election staff

 Register an interest in working at an election